15 Philadelphia Nicknames You Should Know

 The City of Homes

-While not used that much today, it's still decently well-known.
-Locals would also say it still applies, with the city offering a welcoming atmosphere to those that visit and move there.
+The wording deliberately used "Place" instead of "City" to include the surrounding suburbs.
+The slogan is not used as heavily today, but locals would say it still applies, with the city offering a welcoming atmosphere to those who visit and move there.

 The Cradle of Liberty